Uncharted: Golden Abyss: Casting

 Hennig was key to securing Nolan North to reprise his role as Nathan Drake.
 She also vetted the new cast members.
 Richard McGonagle reprised his role as recurring supporting character Victor Sullivan.
 Two notable newcomers were veteran voice actor Jason Spisak as Dante, and Christine Lakin as Marisa Chase.
 Garvin recalled that Hennig commented that good actors could rescue even bad dialogue.
 Lakin called her experience acting a role in the Uncharted series as the fruition of a childhood dream of acting in an Indiana Jones-type action story.
 Chase's character was partially developed during voice recording through Lakin's delivery and ad-libbing.
 North in turn played off Lakin and added his ad-libs, creating unplanned but desirable chemistry between the pair.

 As with previous Uncharted titles, cutscenes were shot in Naughty Dog's Culver City studio, with actions and dialogue being recorded at the same time, an approach Bend Studio had never used before.
 Naughty Dog gave Bend Studio access to all their motion capture library from the first two Uncharted games, which cut a considerable amount of time from development.
 It was Lakin's first motion capture role, making her anxious not to make any mistakes.
-She found the experience relatively easy due to her extensive theater work, as the motion capture studio compared her to black box theater.
+She found the experience relatively easy due to her extensive theater work, as the motion capture studio compared by her to black box theater.
 She had a positive experience working alongside North and liked McGonagle though she never acted with him as they shared no scenes together.
 Motion capture filming took place across six three-day shoots between January and May 2011.
 This tight schedule was possible due to the overarching story being fixed, although smaller scenes and dialogue rewrites were still happening.